How to Plant, Grow, and Care for an Apricot Tree

 If you see orangish sap oozing from the bark of your apricot, you’ve got gummosis.
 It comes from a number of different sources, but the symptoms are a sign of infection.
 Perennial canker caused by extensive gummosis comes in the form of flaking bark, orange ooze, and necrotic lower-level bark tissue.
 Because this is such a problem among stonefruits, the best course for control lies with your local agricultural extension office.
 To prevent gummosis, do not prune during wet weather, as pruning injury is the most common source of infection of the tree.
 Sterilize your tools between cuts.
 Apply white tree wrap or a mix of 50% latex paint with 50% water to the trunk of your tree to prevent winter sunscald.
 Wood-boring insects can exacerbate the problem, so control of these will help too.

 Apricots are susceptible to powdery mildew, which presents as a light white dusting on leaves.
 To reduce the incidence of powdery mildew or other spotting diseases, apply horticultural or dormant oil in November, December, and February while the apricot is dormant.
-If it appears again when your apricot leafs out, neem oil or copper fungicide can be used to treat it.

 Frequently Asked Questions

-Q: Where do apricot trees grow best?
+Where do apricot trees grow best?

-A: USDA zones 5 through 9.
+USDA zones 5 through 9.
 Some varieties grow in zone 4 too.

-Q: Do you need 2 apricot trees to produce fruit?
+Do you need two apricot trees to produce fruit?

-A: You do not!
-They are self-pollinating plants.
+You do not!
+They are self-pollinating tree.

-Q: How big does an apricot tree grow?
+How big does an apricot tree grow?

-Q: Do apricot trees grow fast?
+Do apricot trees grow fast?

 Share This Post